FareHarbor/fareharbor-docs/external-api/checkin.md

 is not provided.

-`checkin_status` - `string|number|null`: the string "auto" indicates that checkin status should be automatically determined (other string values may be supported in the future).
+`checkin_status` - `string|number|null`: the string "auto" indicates that checkin status should be automatically determined.
+The string "unchanged" will leave the checkin status unchanged.
+Other string values may be supported in the future.
 When a checkin status `pk` is provided, the associated checkin status will be used.
 When `null` is provided, the checkin status will be reset.
 Defaults to `"auto"` if the property is not provided.